lamiyakhalid-coder/lk-s-crochet-website/README.md

 # CrochetCraft

 A multi-page static website for a handmade crochet business.
-Built as part of my Codveda Web Development Internship (Level 1 - Task 1).

 ## What It Is